 In the world of technology, the creation of something good always comes along with something potentially dangerous, with equal power.
 If not even worse.
 Hence, for every tech feature, there will be someone who has either found a loophole in the system or is purposefully creating one to disrupt the whole organizational process.

 Just like the search engine Shodan.
 Hackers use this powerful tool to scan the surroundings for internet-connected devices.
-Hackers also rely on Telematics Gateway Units (TGUs) which give them the remote access over cellular connection.
+Hackers also rely on Telematics Gateway Units (TGUs) which give them remote access over the cellular connection.
 These devices are smaller than an Internet router.
 They could fit the mechanics and technology of a whole truck in just a box.
 All you need is to insert your SD card and press a button to wipe out a whole fleet.
 And here is the scary part: last month only there were over 700 such devices installed in vehicles.
-Which leads us to the idea that hackers are completely free to gain control of any vehicle running the open device.
+This leads us to the idea that hackers are completely free to gain control of any vehicle running the open device.

 There hasn’t been a single known hacking incident involving long-haul trucks so far.
 Yet, officials know that the likelihood of such events is increasing with the adoption of new technologies.
 DARPA has already taken serious steps to fighting cyber threats, including getting younger professionals and investing in cyber research.

 Fleet owners should also take the issue to heart.
-Vehicle risk assessment of the electronic architecture should take place regularly.
+Vehicle risk assessment of electronic architecture should take place regularly.
 Suspicious applications should be isolated from the vehicle network.
 It’s important that security measures be adapted to the systems of vehicles from the past as well.

-We all accept that technology is the road to future.
+We all accept that technology is the road to the future.
 Yet, it is the balance between the great unknown and the familiar safe that will take us there.